-Fitzroy Engineering were engaged by Worley Parsons as the main scaffolding, mechanical, blasting and painting contractor for this project.
+DIALOG Fitzroy were engaged by Worley Parsons as the main scaffolding, mechanical, blasting and painting contractor for this project.
 This unmanned gas production platform located offshore from Taranaki, New Zealand required refurbishment.
 A special stairway was needed to provide access from the ENSCO 107 Jack Up Rig to the Shell Todd Oil Services Pohokura platform.

 Production platform design

-Steve Walton, Project Engineer of Worley Parson said “We worked as a team with Fitzroy and Layher to develop a 3D model and a plan of the scaffolding design to understand exactly how the scaffold would fit and would be installed, the outcome was an extremely well integrated design that was able to solve a challenging engineering puzzle”.
-Tony Leatherby, Fitzroy Engineering Scaffolding Construction Lead for the project.
+Steve Walton, Project Engineer of Worley Parson said “We worked as a team with DIALOG Fitzroy and Layher to develop a 3D model and a plan of the scaffolding design to understand exactly how the scaffold would fit and would be installed, the outcome was an extremely well integrated design that was able to solve a challenging engineering puzzle”.
+Tony Leatherby, DIALOG Fitzroy Scaffolding Construction Lead for the project.

 Offshore scaffolding environment